Table of Contents

 - Stay relevant and on top of trends by including blogs on hot topics.

-- Optimize for both search engines and human readers.
+- Optimize for both search engines and human readers for content marketing keyword research.

 - Monitor your content and keywords on Google Analytics and Search Console.
 Use Google Tag Manager on your website for a more advanced approach to nail down what exactly works with your customers.

-This is all you need to know on how to do content marketing, how to do proper keyword research, and how to generate blog ideas for a consistent inbound stream of customers.
+This is all you need to know on how to do proper content marketing keyword research, and how to generate blog ideas for a consistent inbound stream of customers.